-- Fixed bridges Each abutment and each pontic makes up a unit in a bridge. - Bridge abutments See inlays and crowns under "Restorative Services." - Bridge Pontics - Cast metal, sanitary. - Plastic or porcelain with metal. - Slotted facing. - Slotted pontic. - Simple stress breakers, per unit. - Removable bridges, unilateral partial, one piece chrome casting, clasp attachment, including pontics. - Dentures Allowance includes all adjustments done by the dentist furnishing the denture in the first 6 months after installation. - Full dentures, upper or lower. - Partial dentures Allowance includes base, all clasps, rests and teeth. - Upper, with two chrome clasps with rests, acrylic base. - Upper, with chrome palatal bar and clasps, acrylic base. - Lower, with two chrome clasps with rests, acrylic base. - Lower, with chrome lingual bar and clasps, acrylic base. - Stayplate base, upper or lower (anterior teeth only). - Denture repairs, acrylic - Repairing dentures, no teeth damaged. - Repairing dentures and replace one or more broken teeth. - Replacing one or more broken teeth, no other damage. - Denture repairs, metal Allowance based on the extent and nature of damage and on the type of materials involved. - Denture duplication, jump case (limited to once per denture in any 48 consecutive month period). - Denture reline (limited to once per denture in any 24 consecutive month period): - Office reline. - Laboratory reline.

-than 6 months after the initial installation).
+- Fixed bridges Each abutment and each pontic makes up a unit in a bridge. - Bridge abutments See inlays and crowns under "Restorative Services." - Bridge Pontics - Cast metal, sanitary. - Plastic or porcelain with metal. - Slotted facing. - Slotted pontic. - Simple stress breakers, per unit. - Removable bridges, unilateral partial, one piece chrome casting, clasp attachment, including pontics. - Dentures Allowance includes all adjustments done by the dentist furnishing the denture in the first 6 months after installation. - Full dentures, upper or lower. - Partial dentures Allowance includes base, all clasps, rests and teeth. - Upper, with two chrome clasps with rests, acrylic base. - Upper, with chrome palatal bar and clasps, acrylic base. - Lower, with two chrome clasps with rests, acrylic base. - Lower, with chrome lingual bar and clasps, acrylic base. - Stayplate base, upper or lower (anterior teeth only). - Denture repairs, acrylic - Repairing dentures, no teeth damaged. - Repairing dentures and replace one or more broken teeth. - Replacing one or more broken teeth, no other damage. - Denture repairs, metal Allowance based on the extent and nature of damage and on the type of materials involved. - Denture duplication, jump case (limited to once per denture in any 48 consecutive month period). - Denture reline (limited to once per denture in any 24 consecutive month period): - Office reline. - Laboratory reline. - Denture adjustments (limited to adjustments made by a dentist other than the one providing the denture, and adjustments are more than 6 months after the initial installation).

-- Tissue conditioning (limited to a maximum of 2 treatments per arch in any 24 consecutive month period). - Repairs to bridges allowance based on the extent and nature of damage and the type of materials involved).
+- Tissue conditioning (limited to a maximum of 2 treatments per arch in any 24 consecutive month period). - Repairs to bridges allowance based on the extent and nature of damage and the type of materials involved). - Implants

-Prosthodontic appliances (including, but not limited to, fixed bridges and partial or complete dentures) will be replaced only after four years have elapsed following any prior provision of such appliances under the plan.
+Prosthodontic appliances (including, but not limited to, fixed bridges and partial or complete dentures) will be replaced only after four years have elapsed following any prior provision of such applicances under the plan.

 The plan will pay the applicable percentage of the dentist's fee for a standard cast chrome, acrylic partial denture or a standard complete denture, up to a maximum fee allowance which is at least the Prevailing Fee for a standard denture.
-(A "standard" complete or partial denture is defined as a removable prosthetic appliance provided to replace missing natural, permanent teeth and which is constructed using accepted and conventional procedures and materials.)
+(A "standard" complete or partial denture is defined as a removable prosthetic applicance provided to replace missing natural, permanent teeth and which is constructed using accepted and conventional procedures and materials.)
 The maximum allowance is revised periodically as dental fees change.
 Any denture and/or related service for which a charge is made which exceeds this allowance is considered an optional service, and the patient is responsible for the portion of the dentist's fee in excess of the plan's allowable amount.